Cher: 1965–1967: Sonny and Cher's breakthrough

 Sonny & Cher's debut album, Look at Us (1965), spent eight weeks at number two on the Billboard 200, behind the Beatles' Help!.
-Cashbox magazine described Sonny & Cher, the Beatles and the Rolling Stones as "global stars" whose success in both the US and UK showed that national origin was no longer a barrier to international stardom.
+Cash Box magazine described Sonny & Cher, the Beatles and the Rolling Stones as "global stars" whose success in both the US and UK showed that national origin was no longer a barrier to international stardom.
 Despite the dominance of the British Invasion and Motown, the duo emerged as major chart competitors.
 Author Joseph Murrells called them "leading exponents of the rock-folk-message type of song", blending rock instrumentation, folk themes and protest lyrics, while The Guardians Alexis Petridis described their music as "the sound of the growing 60s counterculture".

 Following Sonny & Cher's breakthrough, Reprise reissued "Baby Don't Go", which became their second consecutive US top-ten single.
 At one point, five of their songs appeared simultaneously in the Billboard Hot 100's top 50—a feat previously achieved only by Elvis Presley and the Beatles.
 Their next studio albums were The Wondrous World of Sonny & Chér (1966) and In Case You're in Love (1967), the latter featuring the US top-ten single "The Beat Goes On" and the international number-one single "Little Man".

 Cher's solo career progressed in parallel.
 Her second studio album, The Sonny Side of Chér (1966), includes "Bang Bang (My Baby Shot Me Down)", which reached number one in Italy, number two in the US and number three in the UK, becoming her first million-selling solo single.
 Her third studio album, Chér (1966), features the international number-one single "Sunny" and the Burt Bacharach and Hal David composition "Alfie"—the first US recording of the song, which was featured in the American release of the 1966 film Alfie.
 Her fourth studio album, With Love, Chér (1967), presents songs described by biographer Mark Bego as "little soap-opera stories set to rock music", among them the US top-ten single "You Better Sit Down Kids".